 Is usually a shower, often shared between 6-8 people, but don't worry, not all at the same time though ;-)

-5) FINALY, Please appreciate the value of all these perks you get !
+5) FINALLY, Please appreciate the value of all these perks you get !

-International tickets etc to an in America that don't come out of your pocket, but out of ours.
-Add this large ticket value mentioned above, and all the other free perks, like housing, water, lights, Wall-mart runs etc to your in the pocket income, the day you feel you are not earning enough.
+International tickets, etc. to an in America that don't come out of your pocket, but out of ours.
+Add this large ticket value mentioned above, and all the other free perks, like housing, water, lights, Walmart runs, etc. to your in the pocket income, the day you feel you are not earning enough.
 When you add it all up you will be surprised what you really earn, for the hard work you do.